chiyuan-goh/CarND-Vehicle-Detection/writeup.md

 [c_image3]: ./output_images/t4_results.png

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

----ß
+---

-###Histogram of Oriented Gradients (HOG)
+### Histogram of Oriented Gradients (HOG)

-####1.
-Explain how (and identify where in your code) you extracted HOG features from the training images.
+#### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

 The code for this step is contained in the file `classifier.py` (line 87)